Louisa Ghevaert

 Louisa Maria Ghevaert (born September 1974) is a solicitor of the Senior Courts of England and Wales.
-Ghevaert specialises in fertility, surrogacy, donor conception, posthumous conception, adoption and family law.
+Ghevaert specialises in fertility, surrogacy, donor conception, posthumous conception, adoption and parentage, children and family law.

 Education

-Louisa Ghevaert read BA Degree in History (Hons) at the University of Bristol, before undertaking the Common Professional Entrance (CPE) and the Legal Practice Course (LPC) at the College of Law in Guildford.
+Louisa Ghevaert completed a BA Hons (History) at University of Bristol, before undertaking the Common Professional Entrance (CPE) and the Legal Practice Course (LPC) at the College of Law in Guildford.

 Career

-They have worked on several landmark legal cases for changes and improvements to fertility, children law, and family law for families in the UK.
+They have worked on a series of landmark legal cases for changes and improvements to fertility, children law, and family law for families in the UK.
 She is the founder of specialist fertility and family law firm Louisa Ghevaert Associates.

 In 2008, Ghevaert acted for British intended parents in Re X and Y (foreign surrogacy) [2008] EWHC 3030 (Fam), being the first case in UK legal history to test the law for British parents conceiving through an international commercial surrogacy arrangement in Ukraine.

-In 2009 Ghevaert acted for Melanie and Robert Gladwin saving their frozen embryos from destruction, following which the Department of Health issued a change to embryo storage law in the UK for surrogate pregnancies, for which she was named The Times Lawyer of the Week.
+In 2009 Ghevaert acted for Melanie and Robert Gladwin saving their frozen embryos from destruction, which led directly to the Department of Health issuing a change to embryo storage law in the UK for surrogate pregnancies, for which she was named The Times Lawyer of the Week.

 In 2010, Ghevaert acted for British intended parents who conceived a child with a US surrogate in Re L (a minor) [2010] EWHC 3146 (Fam).
-The ruling resulted in a precedent that the welfare of the child is decisive over the public policy ban of commercial surrogacy except in the clearest cases of abuse of public policy.
+The case set a precedent that the welfare of the child is decisive over the UK public policy ban of commercial surrogacy except in the clearest cases of abuse of public policy.
 The national media covered the outcome.

-The case set a precedent that the welfare of the child is decisive over the public policy ban on commercial surrogacy except in the clearest cases of abuse of public policy.
+In 2011, Ghevaert obtained a parental order for a British couple whose surrogate-born child was stuck between two conflicting legal systems, stateless and parentless, following a commercial surrogacy arrangement in the Ukraine in Re IJ (a Child) EWHC 921 (Fam).
+The ruling affirmed the paramount welfare of the child and highlighted the legal parentage and immigration difficulties that overseas surrogacy agreements can create.

 Ghevaert acted for Donna and Dean Marshall in 2011, helping them win a rare legal battle for IVF funding on the NHS against their local hospital authority.
+Its restrictive eligibility criteria had precluded them, determining that they were not childless because Mr. Marshall had a child from a previous relationship who lived with his former wife 200 miles away.

-In 2012, she acted for Andrea Heywood, who aged 24 was denied NHS funding for IVF by her local hospital authority for being too young.
+In 2012, Ghevaert challenged arbitrary age restrictions and acted for Andrea Heywood, who aged 24 was denied NHS funding for IVF by her local hospital authority for being too young and told that she would not meet eligibility criteria until she reached age 30.
 In 2014, Ghevaert acted for the intended father in a UK surrogacy dispute about a child's care and parentage in JP v LP & Ors [2014] EWHC 595 (Fam).
 The legal ruling highlighted the risks of informal agreements and established a legal framework for cases where criteria for a parental order cannot be met following marital breakdown and divorce.